-Granular material may be used below the elevation at which mechanical tampers would be effective, but only material classified as A-3.
+The Engineer may permit the use of granular material below the elevation at which mechanical tampers would be effective, but only material classified as A-3.
 Place and compact the material using timbers or hand tampers until the backfill reaches an elevation such that its moisture content will permit the use of mechanical tampers.
 When the backfill has reached such elevation, use normally acceptable backfill material.
 Compact the material using mechanical tampers in such manner and to such extent as to transfer the compacting force into the material previously tamped by hand.

 The Engineer may permit the use of coarse aggregate below the elevation at which mechanical tampers would be effective.
 Use coarse aggregate from approved sources for Aggregate Size Number 89, 8, 78, 7, 68, 6, or 57.
 Place the coarse aggregate such that it will be stable and firm.
-Fully wrap the aggregate with an appropriate geosynthetic filter fabric, as specified by the Engineer.
+Fully wrap the aggregate with a layer of Type D4 geosynthetic as specified by the Engineer.
 Do not place coarse aggregate within 4 feet of the ends of the trench or ditch.
 Use normally accepted backfill material at the ends.